Download the full 2013-14 Little Artists Preschool Handbook as a PDF.

 Visual Art: Materials will vary and include crayons, chalk, markers, colored pencils,paints, clay, different textures of papers, fabrics and yarn, food coloring, collage materials, and much more.
 Children are encouraged to express themselves creatively rather than produce a defined object as directed by teachers.

 Social/Emotional Development: Children need to feel a sense of who they are and their place in the world.
 We work on building a sense of self-esteem through positive reinforcement and encouragement for children to accept new challenges.
-Children develop lasting friendships through play and learning experiences provided by the teachers.
+Children develop lasting friendships through play and through learning experiences facilitated by the teachers.

 Preschool for Little Ones—Age 2